Nickchapman3773/Uranium-Fever/README.md

 ## Installing Tale of Two Wastelands (TTW)
 > [!important]
 > This mod is **REQUIRED** for Uranium Fever to function properly.

->
+> [!warning]
-> You **MUST** use the TTW Installer.
+> The TTW Installer **MUST** be run on the copy of Fallout: New Vegas inside of the [NoDelete] Stock New Vegas folder.
 A prior TTW installation **CANNOT** be moved into the Uranium Fever TTW mod folder.
-This is because the TTW installation process performs BSA decompression, binary patching, and alteration of sound file extensions to base game files, which needs to be run on the copy of Fallout: New Vegas inside of the [NoDelete] Stock New Vegas folder.
+This is because the TTW installation process performs BSA decompression, binary patching, and alteration of sound file extensions to base game files, which is a **REQUIREMENT** for a functional copy of TTW.

 - Download the <a href="https://mod.pub/ttw/133/files" onclick="window.open('https://mod.pub/ttw/133/files', '_self');">3.3.2a Tale of Two Wastelands Installer</a> and `extract the contents of the archive`.
 - Copy `C:\Modding\Uranium Fever\mods\[NoDelete] Tale of Two Wastelands`.